leondz/garak/docs/source/contributing.generator.rst

 Now that the pieces for our generator are in place - a subclass of ``garak.generators.base.Generator``, with some customisation in the constructor, and an overridden ``_call_model()`` method, plus a ``DEFAULT_CLASS`` given at module level - we can start to test.

 A good first step is to fire up the Python interpreter and try to import the module.
-Garak supports a specific range of Python versions (listed in `pyproject.toml <https://github.com/leondz/garak/blob/main/pyproject.toml>`_, under the ``classifiers`` descriptor), so remember to use the right Python version for testing.
+Garak supports a specific range of tested Python versions (listed in `pyproject.toml <https://github.com/leondz/garak/blob/main/pyproject.toml>`_, under the ``classifiers`` descriptor), so remember to use the right Python version for testing.

 .. code-block:: bash